Lynoux/Basic_RISC-V_Sim/README.md

 * the appearance of an element (with the style attribute)
 * the content of an XML neud, which corresponds to SVG text values (e.g. 0x221298 being the default values)

+Once systemC has been configured and the objects required for SVG management have been built, the main algorithm for visually updating SVG is found in the "MainWindow::onMessage" method.

+This method is called after each click on the "clock" button in the main window.

+In the first case, when SystemC indicates that this is the first click (when logMessage.contains("Report received: 0 s")), the arraylists required to update the values are initialized.
+This provides flexibility if you wish to add more components to simulate.
+This would imply new elements in the "id=STROKED" group of the SVG file, but also new elements in SystemC.
+This is the reason for the arrayList.
+Several ArrayLists are created:
+* QStringList strDom: a list of strings taken from the raw data of the SystemC simulation.
+* QList<QDomElement> listElem: list of DOM elements found between the SVG file and the simulation data.
+* QStringList prior_value: list of prior values (clock cycle before) of all raw data in the SystemC simulation.
+* QList<unsigned int> index_elem : list of DOM element indexes that match the "id=STROKES" elements in the SVG file and the strDom list for the simulation's raw data.
+The size of this list is necessarily identical to that of 'QList<QDomElement> listElem'.

 Installation & configuration
 -----------